 - Accelerates delivery of performing assets with clearly understood risk.

-- Mitigating risks to guarantee performance delivery for the contracted asset life and end of term conditions.
+- Mitigates risks to guarantee performance delivery for the contracted asset life and end of term conditions.

-Manage and communicate with impacted communities.
-Many different community stakeholders can be impacted by any infrastructure project and those communities should be informed of those impacts as early as possible.
+Many different community stakeholders can be impacted by any infrastructure project and should be informed of the impacts as early as possible.
 When a project is being delivered as a P3, those communities will have even more questions and more information will need to be shared to address any potential points of confusion that may exist around the P3 delivery model.
-The three most common points of confusion:
+The three most common points of confusion are:

 - A P3 is NOT union-busting to lower labor costs.
 Innovative technologies and approaches bring much more efficiency than squeezing hourly labor costs.

-The flow of information about a P3 project during conception, planning, procurement, and even operation phases should be controlled by the public sector owner.
-It is the owner who has the best and most direct communications link to the public at large.
-It is the elected and appointed officials from the owners’ side who are most accountable to the project users.
-The public owners should have a robust go-to-market communications plan to introduce the project to the users and stakeholders, and a plan to keep those informed throughout during the project’s planning and execution phases.
+The transparent flow of information regarding the progress of a P3 project during conception, planning, procurement, and even operational phases should be controlled by the public sector owner.
+Direct communication with the public is the responsibility of the owner, and the elected and appointed officials are accountable to the project users.
+The public owners should have a robust go-to-market communications plan to introduce the project to the users and stakeholders, and a plan to keep them informed throughout the project’s planning and execution phases.

 Establish performance-based criteria for the project.

-Similar to any complex commercial transaction, the sponsor should consider how the project may go awry, either during evaluation process and particularly after the P3 agreements are executed, as failing to deal with problems on a timely basis can be critical error.
-Remember that providing clean, dependable water to your community will still be your ultimate goal and duty.
+As in any complex commercial transaction, the sponsor should consider relevant project risks during the evaluation process and particularly after the P3 agreements are executed.
+Failing to deal with problems on a timely basis will be a critical error on the part of the owner.
+Remember that providing clean, dependable water to your community is still your ultimate goal and duty.

-Beyond goals and performance expectations, there needs to be an accounting of project risks – such as a risk register which identifies and assigns responsibility of risks and approaches to mitigate those risks between the partners, a true understanding of the costs associated with each risk.
-The risk register should be a robust document of all possible (known) risks that could impact the procurement, design, construction, financing, maintenance, and operation and transfer of a project.
-Many of those risks will have a remote possibility of occurring, and some will have no true mitigation, but the remaining risks – those that could or will be happening – then must be addressed and assigned to a partner.
+Beyond goals and performance expectations, there must be an accounting of project risks and a true understanding of the costs associated with each risk.
+A risk register will identify and assign responsibility of each risk associated with the project to a partner best qualified to address it.
+The risk register should be a robust document of all possible (known) risks that could impact the procurement, design, construction, financing, maintenance, operation or transfer of a project, and the approach to mitigating them.
+Many of these risks will have only a remote possibility of occurring, and some will have no true mitigation, but the remaining risks must be addressed and assigned to a partner.

 Track progress, identify concerns, report and communicate.

-A good P3 is based on regular communication – communication of good and bad news between the partners (public and private) on a regular, on-going, and informal schedule.
-This communication should touch all aspects of the partners from required reports, to informal updates, and general concerns.
-Communicating between parties should not need to involve external legal counsel.
+A good P3 is based on regular communication – communication of good and bad news between the partners (public and private) on a regular, ongoing, and informal schedule.
+This communication should touch all aspects of the partners from required reports to informal updates, and general concerns.

 It is critical that the entire team of all internal and external advisors and resources meet on a frequent basis and communicate and collaborate as they work through all the issues associated with structuring and delivering the project.
-They all need to know how the other issues are being addressed and resolved and how they impact each other.
+There should be a mutual understanding of how all the issues impact each other, and how they are being addressed and resolved.

-P3s will require dedicated ongoing sponsor agency resources to ensure project performance, goals and optimal asset lives are achieved.
-Identification of a person or team that will ensure the above is affected efficiently, timely, and with accountability.
+P3s will require dedicated ongoing sponsor agency resources to ensure project performance goals are being achieved.
+It is vital to identify a person or team whose responsibility is to ensure the above is addressed efficiently, timely, and with accountability.